What Is Fundamental Analysis

 By highlighting these high-impact data points, this will help reduce poor trades and should always be taken into consideration when entering a trade.
 The whole point of this free forex trading course is to share the true golden nuggets with you and to reduce the element of luck involved in trading!

-By the time you have finished this course fully (including all the quizzes), your brain will have retained an awful lot of information.
 With fundamental analysis, it is important to consider the impact of each data across each asset – this is the kind of analysis that will take the longest to learn, but when you do – everything will be part of a bigger picture and making trading so much easier to profit from.